Naji Shawkat: Prime Minister of Iraq

-In 1932, Shawkat was called on by Faisal to head a non-partisan government that was intended to clear the political congestion which accompanied the signing of the Anglo-Iraqi treaty.
+In 1932, Shawkat was called on by King Faisal I to head a non-partisan government that was intended to clear the political congestion which accompanied the signing of the Anglo-Iraqi treaty.
 Faced with strong opposition from within the Iraqi political establishment and the anti-treaty campaign, Shawkat's government lasted only five months.
 Thereafter, he was appointed as representative of Iraq in Ankara where he cultivated strong relations with the Turkish ruling circles and developed a sense of admiration for modern Turkey.

 Afterwards, Shawkat worked as a minister in Ankara.
 During the 1941 Iraqi coup d'état, he was appointed at the Minister of Interior.
 Following the fall of the regime in the Anglo-Iraqi War, Shawkat fled to Iran, then to South Africa.
 He was later brought to trial in Iraq and sentenced to 15 years in prison for treason by a military court.
 Shawkat was pardoned in 1948.